KevinTurnerii/cozy-craft-community-analytics/README.md

 ---

-## 🧭 Conclusion
+##  Conclusion

 Cozy Craft’s expansion from pilot events to scaled 2026 operations established a measurable attendance baseline and a predictable engagement structure.

-By combining dimensional modeling, conversion analysis, and scenario-based forecasting, this project transforms event-level exports into a strategic growth framework.
+By combining dimensional modeling, conversion analysis, and scenario-based forecasting, this framework transforms event-level exports into a strategic capacity and retention planning system.

-The resulting analytics system enables sustainable capacity planning, ticket release optimization, and long-term community retention strategy.
+The resulting analytics framework enables sustainable capacity planning, ticket optimization, and long-term community retention strategy.